nemveer/best_practices_common_vulnerabilities/vulnerabilities/best_practices.md

 - when uint32 is converted to uint16 then the smallest bytes are taken 0x12345678 -> 0x5678

 12. If you declare a new storage struct in your function, it will overwrite other globally stored variables (starting from the first slot)

+13. For smart contract, nonce 0 is always it's self creation event

+14. Don't assume the that the gas fees of specific opcodes will be same.
+So don't base the smart contract on the gas fees of opcode, eg. transfer(2300 gas)

+15. Transferring of ownership should be 2 step process
+- i.
+Transfer ownership to newAddress - by current owner
+- ii.
+Accept ownership - by new owner

+16. In previous versions of solidity, function with no visibility specified were defaulted to public

+17. Point out if there's floating pragma

+18. Always assume external function call to be fail.
+Use pull approach over push.

+19. Check if there's race condition.
+Ask in every function that if it's vulnerable to front-run.